 Holmström is very worried about how people today seem to believe the most important issues our world faces can be explained in only 140 characters, and how trust in political representatives is fading.
 He compares what he sees in our societies today to what he’s been working on in detail.
 "People are demanding transparency, but they can’t demand transparency about everything and so we have the multitasking problem,” he says.
 “Your attention is now on the things that they can understand.
 It’s the equivalent of giving a very powerful incentive on a very narrow task that may be far removed from what’s really important."

 Young people taking destiny into their own hands

 How can we restore faith in our democratic institutions?
-Holmström assumes that finding an answer to that might be the biggest challenge of our time.
-But he hopes that young people will start realizing again how important democracy is in their lives, rather than taking it for granted.
+Holmström feels that finding that answer might be the biggest challenge of our time.
+He hopes young people will start realizing how important democracy is in their lives, rather than taking it for granted.

 It used to be that in European countries, when something went wrong, you called for the government to solve your problem.
 But young people feel like taking their own destiny in their own hands.
 They don’t want to be dependent on some state.

-He doesn’t know where his cherished home country Finland, Europe, or the world for that matter is heading, but even if he has concerns, there are reasons to be optimistic too.
+He doesn’t know where his cherished home country, Europe, or the world for that matter is heading, but even if he has concerns, there are reasons to be optimistic too.